-The Academic Success Center recommends reasonable accommodations in accordance with Title III of the Americans with Disabilities Act of 1990, the Rehabilitation Act of 1973 (Section 504) and Stetson University's academic standards to ensure that there will be no discrimination on the basis of disability.
-These recommendations are developed through the review of disability documentation and consideration of each student's needs, strengths and academic program.
+Academic Success recommends reasonable accommodations in accordance with Title III of the Americans with Disabilities Act of 1990, the Rehabilitation Act of 1973 (Section 504) and Stetson University's academic standards to ensure that there will be no discrimination on the basis of disability.
+These recommendations are developed through the review of disability documentation and with the consideration of each student's individual needs, strengths and academic program.

-An academic accommodation is any change in the policies or procedures of a course and/or academic program for the purpose of allowing a student with a disability equal access to learning and an equal opportunity to learn and demonstrate knowledge.
+An academic accommodation is any change in the policies or procedures of a course and/or academic program for the purpose of allowing a student with a disability equal access to learning and an equal opportunity to demonstrate knowledge.

-If you can't find what you need within this section of our website, please contact us at 386-822-7127 or firstname.lastname@example.org.
+If you can't find the information you need within this section of our website, please contact us at 386-822-7127 or firstname.lastname@example.org.

 ADA Grievance Procedure

-Stetson University values an environment free of discrimination and harassment and therefore prohibits conduct which prevents free academic interaction and opportunity, or which creates an intimidating, hostile or offensive study, residential or work environment.
+Stetson University values an environment free of discrimination and harassment, and therefore prohibits conduct that prevents open academic interaction and opportunity, or that creates an intimidating, hostile or offensive study, residential or work environment.
 In conjunction with this philosophy, Stetson University complies with Title III of the Americans with Disabilities Act of 1990, the Rehabilitation Act of 1973 (Section 504) and the university's own academic standards to ensure that there will be no discrimination on the basis of disability.
 Due to these laws and university values, no qualified individual with a disability shall be denied access to or participation in services, programs and activities offered at Stetson University.

 Students with disabilities who believe that they have been denied "reasonable accommodations" for their documented disability, been excluded from participation in or been denied the benefits of any aspect of the Stetson University student experience, or otherwise have been subjected to discrimination on the basis of their disability should follow the subsequent steps:

-- The director of the Academic Success Center will investigate the complaint, which includes but is not limited to personal interviews with all affected parties, and attempt a resolution with the participants involved.
+- The assistant director of Academic Success will investigate the complaint, which includes but is not limited to personal interviews with all affected parties, and attempt a resolution with the participants involved.

 Loaning Assistive Technology

-The Academic Success Center maintains some assistive technology, including Echo Smart Pens and Sony digital recorders.
+Academic Success maintains some assistive technology, including Echo Smart Pens and Sony digital recorders.
 Students can borrow a recorder for up to one semester at a time and an Echo Smart Pen for up to one month at a time.
 This equipment can be checked out at our office.
 Equipment can only be checked out if a staff member approves it as a component of the student's established accommodation(s).

 Rules for Borrowing Equipment

-Students borrowing equipment from the Academic Success Center are required to sign an agreement upon borrowing equipment.
+Students borrowing equipment from Academic Success are required to sign an agreement upon borrowing.
 This agreement spells out the rules of the equipment's use as well as repercussions for damaged/lost items, and failure to return equipment.

 There are several community agencies that provide disability support services.
 Some services are at no cost to the student; others are at the student's expense.
-The Academic Success Center can assist in coordinating services.
 Please contact the following agencies for additional information.

 Center for Independent Living of Volusia